Church Hill Road Covered Bridge

 The Church Hill Road Covered Bridge is a covered bridge in Columbiana County, Ohio.
 It was originally located over Middle Fork Little Beaver Creek in Elk Township.
-The bridge was constructed in 1870 and was relocated in 1982 behind a restaurant on Ohio State Route 154 in Elkton, Ohio.
+The bridge was constructed in 1870 and was relocated in 1982 behind a now closed restaurant on Ohio State Route 154 in Elkton, Ohio.

 Spanning 19 feet 3 inches, the bridge is one of the shortest covered bridges for public highway use in the United States.
 It is a 2-panel single kingpost design.

 The bridge was added to the National Register of Historic Places in June 1975.